 Generally speaking, if your target signer is marginally tech savvy, then you can fairly safely set this value to 128-bit AES.
 Acrobat 7 was released at the beginning of 2005, and most people have upgraded since then.

 It enables you to allow Uncertified partner applications to access data from this account.
-Also, allow users who aren't account administrators to develop applications that use the Adobe Sign API.
+Also, allow users who aren't account administrators to develop applications that use the Acrobat Sign API.

 - Allowed IP Ranges